 Being a patent attorney can be a very rewarding career and the salary increases can be frequent and significant as you progress through the examinations.
-In UK private practices, salaries are by and large linked to qualification status until the point you have qualified.
+In UK private practices, salaries are by and large linked to qualification status up until the point you have qualified.
 Although in some instances, there can be differences in starting salaries for different technical specialisms depending on supply and demand.
-For example there was a recent trend for attorneys with an electronics background to earn more than their counterparts, although this seems to have subsided in the last 12 months.

 Corporate vs. private practice